boltops-tools/cody/docs/_docs/examples/ecs.md

 ## IAM Policy

-The codebuild tool also can create the IAM Policy that will give CodeBuild the IAM permissions necessary to create the ECS service and other resources that `ufo ship` creates.
+Cody also can create the IAM Policy that will give CodeBuild the IAM permissions necessary to create the ECS service and other resources that `ufo ship` creates.
 Here are the IAM permissions as detailed on the [UFO Minimal IAM Permissions](https://ufoships.com/docs/extras/minimal-deploy-iam/) docs.

 .codebuild/role.rb: